naomiHauret/superwalk/apps/smart-contracts/README.md

 - `reportSteps`: Updates a player's step count.
 - `endTurn`: Advances the game to the next turn.
 - `reportScore`: Updates a player's score.

+### Admin

+- `declareGameMaster`: grant the GAME MASTER role to a given wallet, allow it to perform certains actions
+- `revokeGameMaster`: revoke the GAME MASTER role for a given wallet

 ## Events